 Reasons why I had travelled the world but not visited the famous area of the Lake District in my home country?
 Mainly because since I moved to London I gave up having a car and I knew that a car is needed in the Lake District but I figured that car hire in the Lake District would be expensive.
 Plus train fares from London up North can be horribly expensive (around £100.00) and I can get a flight to Europe for much cheaper than that!

-So when Rabbie’s Tours got in touch with me and asked me if I wanted to do one of their trips from London I didn’t even think twice after seeing that they had a 3 Day Lake District Explorer Tour from London, perfect!
+So when Rabbie’s Tours, a highly rated UK tour company, got in touch with me and asked me if I wanted to do one of their trips from London I didn’t even think twice after seeing that they had a 3 Day Lake District Explorer Tour from London, perfect!